yxvnyk/gamestore-app/epic-01.md

 Implement the [GetAccountOwnersTotalBalance](BankSystem.Services/Services/OwnerService.cs) method

-Please use the following CI with pipelines, quality gate by code style, and unit-tests coverage for your project:
+Please use the following CI with pipelines, quality gate by code style, and unit-tests coverage for your project see in AdditionalInfo folder.

-CI.zip